EMAS (company): The Company

 vessels support the O&G industry in a wide range of offshore operations throughout the oilfield life cycle.

 EMAS Production, under approximately 46.5%-owned EOC Limited, owns and operates FPSO facilities, offering services such as FPSO conversion management and the operation & maintenance of production facilities.
 It has the capability to design and provide FPSO/FSO mooring & riser systems and turrets, and fluid transfer systems.

-The Group offers offshore fabrication and construction, logistics, engineering and support services out of Vietnam from its yard facilities in Ho Chi Minh City and Vung Tau, as well as in Hinna, Norway and Houston, USA.
+The Group offers offshore fabrication and construction, logistics, engineering and support services out of Vietnam from its yard facilities in Ho Chi Minh City and Vung Tau, as well as in Hinna, Norway and Houston, US.

-Old News
+History

-On November 29th, 2011 EMAS secured its first contracts in Brazil, whereby it will charter out four vessels for an average of 4.25 at a total price of US$231 million.
+On November 29, 2011, EMAS secured its first contracts in Brazil, whereby it chartered out four vessels for an average of 4.25 at a total price of US$231 million.

-EMAS Achieves Half-Billion-Dollar Milestone In Sales For FY11, Group Orderbook Exceeds Record US$1.2B.
+EMAS achieved a half-billion-dollar milestone in sales for FY11.
+The group's order book exceeded US$1.2B, a record for the business.

-EMAS AMC will perform subsea work in the Atlantis field located in the Gulf of Mexico.
-This is the second contract awarded by BP to EMAS AMC for work on the Atlantis field.
+EMAS AMC performed subsea work in the Atlantis field located in the Gulf of Mexico.
+This was the second contract awarded by BP to EMAS AMC for work on the Atlantis field.

 EMAS AMC has been awarded a contract to carry out offshore installation services for US supermajor Chevron in the Gulf of Thailand.